World TB Day

 How You Can Become a Partner in the Fight Against TB:

-Because many people are not aware of the impact of TB, local coalitions in many states and countries are convening educational and awareness activities related to World TB Day.
+Because many people are not aware of the impact of TB, local coalitions in many states and countries are convening educational and awareness activities related to World TB Day, such as this Congressional briefing.
 Look to see how you can learn more and get involved.

 CDC World TB Day — Activities